Design Hotels

 View Map Book Now

-Bringing glory back to the storied hot spring area of Asama Onsen, Matsumoto Jujo is a social hub set in two dramatic structures—one a careful update of an inn dating to 1686, the other a new family-friendly retreat.
+Bringing glory back to the storied hot spring area of Asama Onsen, Matsumoto Jujo is a social hub set in two dramatic structures—one a carefully updated inn dating to 1686, the other a new family-friendly retreat.

 A bookstore and a lifestyle shop allow guests to interact with locals who visit these outlets as part of their everyday lives.